Fall Mindfulness Retreat

 SEPTEMBER 17, 18, 19 AND 20, 2026

 Our formal weekend of practice will begin Friday evening, those who did not stay Thursday will have had dinner elsewhere.
-We will gather together at 7:30 PM.
-We will enjoy a weekend of sitting and walking meditation, practice songs and chanting, noble silence, mindful meals, yoga, and other activities, concluding around 2 PM after lunch on Sunday.
+We will gather together at 7:30 PM for orientation and greeting.
+We will enjoy a weekend of sitting and walking meditation, practice songs and chanting, noble silence, mindful meals, movement and other activities.
+We will conclude around 2 PM after lunch on Sunday.

 There will be an opportunity to receive the 5 Mindfulness Trainings.
 We will offer optional BIPOC, Young Persons and LGBTQ+ affinity groups during Dharma sharing.

-The food will be potluck, with everyone encouraged to bring a vegetarian contribution for either one dinner, one breakfast or something for the snack table.
+Food for Thursday and Friday will be stone soup – with everyone encouraged to bring a vegan soup ingredient for the making of true collective meals.
+Food for Saturday and Sunday will be potluck, with everyone encouraged to bring a vegetarian contribution for either one dinner, one breakfast or something for the snack table.
+Please see Retreat Details for more information.

 “Interbeing is the understanding that nothing exists separately from anything else.
 We are all interconnected.
 By taking care of another person, you take care of yourself.
 By taking care of yourself, you take care of the other person.
 Happiness and safety are not individual matters.
 If you suffer, I suffer.
 If you are not safe, I am not safe.
 There is no way for me to be truly happy if you are suffering.
 If you can smile, I can smile too.
 The understanding of interbeing is very important.
 It helps us to remove the illusion of loneliness, and transform the anger that comes from the feeling of separation.” ― Thich Nhat Hanh, How to Fight